crosswalk-project/crosswalk-website/README.md

 4. Test the results on the staging server
 4. Push the staging version to the live server via the script: `./site.sh push live`

 If you are running a local web server, all of the content listed in the 'Cached dynamic content' list will be dynamically generated when changes are detected.

 When you execute the mklive script, all of that content is regenerated as part of the site snapshot creation.
 See './site.sh --help mklive'

-# Initializing the server
+# Populating the server with the crosswalk-website
-To host the Crosswalk website, you need to perform the following on the server:
+To host the Crosswalk website, the following needs to be done on the server:

 ```
 # Initialize the site content into `docroot`